Degrees We Offer

 We offer the on-campus MPH degree in the following areas of study:

 Biostatistics, Environmental Health Sciences, Epidemiology, Epidemiology/Biostatistics, Health & Social Behavior, Health Policy & Management, Infectious Diseases & Vaccinology, Interdisciplinary, Maternal & Child Health, Public Health Nutrition

 We jointly administer a master of arts (MA) degree in biostatistics with the College of Letters & Science.
 This two-year program includes coursework in biostatistics, statistics, public health, and biology.
 Graduates will be prepared for research, statistical, and analytical positions in federal agencies, health departments, and the health care delivery system.
 Completion of the program requires an oral comprehensive examination.

-We jointly administer a master of science (MS) degree in epidemiology.
-This degree is geared towards students who wish to emphasize depth of coursework in one or more basic science areas complementary to epidemiologic research.
+MS in epidemiology: This degree is geared towards students who wish to emphasize depth of coursework in one or more basic science areas complementary to epidemiologic research.
 Graduates will be prepared for a career in public health research.
 Students are not required to take the breadth courses in public health for this two-year course of study, but a minimum of three months of epidemiological research, a comprehensive oral exam, and a master's paper are required.

 The doctor of public health (DrPH) is an interdisciplinary, professional degree program training doctoral students to be research leaders, public health policymakers, and public health practitioners.
 The DrPH program develops in its candidates all competencies included in the MPH program, with increased emphasis on the ability to initiate, organize, and pursue the investigation of significant problems or interventions in public health.
 The program is designed to be completed in three or four years for those applicants with an MPH from an institution accredited by the Council on Education for Public Health and at least two years of postgraduate professional public health leadership experience.